At both MyWalletHero and our parent company, The Motley Fool, we believe in long-term investing.

 What we don’t believe in is punting on shares, or any other high-risk products or activities.
 Share prices go up and down every day the market is open.
 They go up and down every hour the market is open.
 For shares of many companies, they may go up and down every second, and even when the market is closed!

 We have not seen any evidence that most people can be successful and build wealth by betting on when a share or other instrument is going to rise or fall over the course of minutes, hours, or days.
-And we don’t recommend that our readers take this approach, because we want to help them learn to become financially successful over the long term.
+And we don’t encourage our readers to take this approach, because we want to help them learn to become financially successful over the long term.

-This also means that we strongly discourage our readers to get involved in any high-risk activities such as day trading, CFDs (contract for differences), spread betting, forex, commodities, or cryptocurrencies.
+This also means that we don’t encourage or promote any high-risk activities such as day trading, CFDs (contract for differences), spread betting, forex, or cryptocurrencies.
 They do not make investors long-term, part-owners in great businesses.
 They are ways to punt on shares, financial markets, and other much more obscure instruments.
 You don’t need to look further than the use of the word ‘betting’ in the name ‘spread betting’, or the wild and unpredictable swings in value of some of the products mentioned to get the idea.

 We don’t want that to happen to any of our readers, or anyone for that matter!